pirl-unc/golfy/README.md

 # golfy

-Heuristic solver for peptide pool assingments
+Heuristic solver for peptide pool assignments.
+Golfy attempts to map peptides to pools with a fixed specified "coverage" (number of pools that each peptide occurs in) while avoiding having any pair of peptides occur in a pool twice.

 ## Installation